Stuycs-K/finalproject-09-chen-david/DEVLOG-David.md

 ### 2025-05-20 - Started the creation of the 80 word list.
 Updated README.md file.

-### 2025-05-21 - Continued the creation of the 80 words list, found another source with a more comprehensive guide on creating the encoder.
+### 2025-05-21 - Continued the creation of the 80 words list, found another source with a more comprehensive guide on creating the encoder(clarified a few questions I have regarding what I should do to create the list of 80 words).

-### 2025-05-22 - Fixed a few bugs, replaced the AND bitwise operator to the XOR bitwise operator, debugged issue with the creation of the 80 words list.
+### 2025-05-22 - Fixed a few bugs, replaced the AND bitwise operator with the XOR bitwise operator, debugged issue with the creation of the 80 words list.

 ### 2025-05-23 - Fixed the issue regarding the creation of the 80 words list, debugged an issue with the bytes in the word list.

 ### 2025-05-24 - Fixed the bytes in the word list(circular shift function added a one instead of a two at the end), finished creating the 80 words list.

-### 2025-05-25 - Finished the creation of the four functions for the 80 words list, debugged issue with the calculation at word 59.
+### 2025-05-25 - Finished the creation of the four functions for the 80 words list, started debugging an issue with the calculation at word 59.

 ### 2025-05-26 - Fixed issue with the calculation at word 59(I did 'j < 59' instead of 'j < 60').
 Finished decimal to hex function.
 Finished encoder.